mikhailshilkov/mikhailio-hugo/content/lab/pulumi/11-callbackapp/index.md

 ---
 title: Callback App
 subtitle: 6 minutes to complete
+navtitle: Azure Functions as Callbacks
+nextstep: 12-furthersteps
 nofeed: true
 weight: 11
 ---

-The component `ArhiveFunctionApp` can deploy functions created in any language which is supported by Azure Functions.
+The component `ArhiveFunctionApp` can deploy functions created in any language, which is supported by Azure Functions.
 For instance, you could develop a function in C# and check the `runtime` application setting to `dotnet`.

 However, if you choose to stick to Node.js as the runtime, there's another simple way to create a function.

 ## Inline functions

-It is possible to define the implementation of an Azure Functions inside the Pulumi program.
+It is possible to define the implementation of Azure Functions inside the Pulumi program.
 Add the following code to your `index.ts` file in the root folder of the project:

 ``` ts
 const callbackApp = new azure.appservice.HttpEventSubscription("callbackfn", {